DonAbdulRob/LootQuest3/README.md

 - Highly versatile windows for managing your equipped items, inventory, the world map itself and game console.
 - And more!

-# Run project with:

-npm run s

-# View Project Online
+# How do I play?

+You can follow the build instructions below to play it if you are able to download this repo and already have node/npm installed locally.

-You can easily view this project online using your favorite web browser.
-Though, I have conveniently set up a Stackblitz instance for viewing, testing and fiddling.
+Otherwise, I have conveniently set up a Stackblitz instance for playing, viewing, testing and fiddling with this project.
 Feel free to check it out here:

 Editor Link: https://stackblitz.com/edit/react-ts-ncpvqc?file=src/index.tsx
 Application URL: https://react-ts-ncpvqc.stackblitz.io

+If you haven't used an online IDE like stackblitz before, check it out!
+You can fork the project directly through their interface and fiddle in real-time.

+# What's There To See in this Git Repo?

+Check out the docs folder to see meta-information relating to this project beyond the scope of this readme, like project goals and a high-level archiectural overview.
+And, of course, check out the code in /src.

+# To Build This Project

+Download and install node/npm to your computer and set it all up.
+Download this repo and unzip it to some location.
+Open up a command prompt or powershell location set to your unzipped LootQuest3 archive.
+Run 'npm run s' to run the game.

+***
-# Default React Stuff Below:
+# Default React Stuff Below: (Kept for prosperity)

 # Getting Started with Create React App